Trinosophia/Trinosophia/README.md

 - Hi, I’m Vincent.
 - I enjoy learning about a variety of subjects including programming, psychology, and philosophy.
-- It is my hope that these three areas of interest will continue to interpenetrate each other within my mind.
+- It is my hope that these three areas of interest will continue to influence my approach to each.

 <!---
 Trinosophia/Trinosophia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.